pygfx/wgpu-py/codegen/README.md

 * To validate that our API matches the WebGPU spec, and know where it differs.
 * To validate that our calls into wgpu-native are correct.

-We try to hit a balance between automatic code generation and proving hints to help with manual updating.
+We try to hit a balance between automatic code generation and providing hints to help with manual updating.
 It should *not* be necessarry to check the diffs of `webgpu.idl` or `wgpu.h`; any relevant differences should result in changes (of code or annotations) in the respective `.py`